-ENGLISH HONOURS COURSES: 2018 BLOEMFONTEIN CAMPUS Students are required to complete 128 credits selected from the modules below, with ENGL6808, ENGL6814 and ENGL6824 as compulsory modules.
+ENGLISH HONOURS COURSES: 2020 BLOEMFONTEIN CAMPUS Students are required to complete 128 credits selected from the modules below. with ENGL6808, ENGL6814 and ENGL6824 as compulsory modules.
 Adding to the above, students are expected to select an additional 64 credits from the list of 16 and 32 credit modules below.
 The department limits the number of options for any given year.
-The course offerings for 2018 will be finalised in January 2018.
+Students should note that prescribed materials from undergraduate courses taught by the Department of English may not be consulted in Honours response papers, seminars and essays.
+The course offerings for 2020 will be finalised in January 2020.
 Detailed course outlines will be provided by course lecturers.
 ENGL6808 RESEARCH METHODOLOGY AND RESEARCH ESSAY Essay to be marked by two members of staff.
 32 credits The purpose of this course, which all students in the English Honours must complete, is to introduce students to the concept of research as it functions in the field of English literary and cultural studies, as well as linguistics.
 The course is divided into two sections: the first addresses some of the methodological questions that inform research in a variety of areas in English studies; the second is directed towards any research involved in the writing of the long essay, which students are required to submit at the end of the year.
-At the end of the first part of the course, students should be able to: - understand the basic processes of research in the field of literary and/or cultural studies and/or linguistics studies in English; - (ii) formulate a research topic appropriate for Honours or Master's use; - (iii) choose a methodological approach appropriate to your chosen topic of research; - (iv) draw up a well-grounded research proposal outlining your intended research, and - (iv) produce a convincing, well-written research document such as a long essay, mini-thesis, dissertation, or thesis based on this research proposal.
+At the end of the first part of the course, students should be able to: - understand the basic processes of research in the field of literary and/or cultural studies and/or linguistics studies in English; - formulate a research topic appropriate for Honours or Master's use; - choose a methodological approach appropriate to your chosen topic of research; - (iv) draw up a well-grounded research proposal outlining your intended research. and - produce a convincing, well-written research document such as a long essay, mini-thesis, dissertation, or thesis based on this research proposal.
 Research Essay: Various supervisors An individually supervised essay on a topic formulated in consultation with a supervisor approved by the Head of Department.
 The essay will be assessed and moderated.
-Deadlines must be strictly adhered to; late submission will incur penalties and might result in failure to obtain the Honours degree.
+Deadlines must be strictly adhered to: late submission will incur penalties and might result in failure to obtain the Honours degree.
 Deadlines for Research Essay:

-- 1. February 23rd: student must have met with potential supervisor.
+- Deadlines for Research Essay:

-- 2. April 16th: proposal draft due.
+- 1. April 14th: proposal draft due.

-- 3. April 25th: feedback from supervisor.
+- 2. April 23th: feedback from supervisor.

-- 4. May 7th: final proposal due.
+- 3. May 11th: final proposal due.

-- 5. July 20th: first 20 pages due.
+- 20th July: first 20 pages due.

-- 6. September 7th: second 20 pages due.
+September 7th: second 20 pages due.

-- 7. October 5th: full draft of mini-thesis due.
+October 5th: full draft of mini-thesis due.

-- 8. Nov 2nd: Final paper due.
+- 7. Nov 2nd: Final mini-thesis due.